Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 The project enables you to:
 - Customize migration behavior with custom transformations
 - Handle project-specific data structures and field mappings
-- Transform widget properties and page builder content
+- Transform widget properties and Page Builder content
 - Remodel content types and merge page types
 - Control how linked pages and child relationships are migrated